StevenDuong04/CMPT310-Project/README.md

 ```bash
 streamlit run app_name.py
 ```
+2. Once the application is open, follow the instructions on the website

-1. To exit the application when done
+3. To exit the application when done
 Use keys on your keyboard: ctrl + c